pavitramehra/cs6964/README.md

 git clone https://github.com/pavitramehra/cs6964.git
 ```

-# What is the docker in simple words?
+# What is Docker in simple words?

 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.

 # Installing docker
 Use the below link for installing docker on your desktop

 https://docs.docker.com/get-docker/

 Refer to the following video if required

 Windows

 https://www.youtube.com/watch?v=XgRGI0Pw2mM&ab_channel=ProgrammingKnowledge2
 Mac

 https://www.youtube.com/watch?v=-y1BmDbcaEU&ab_channel=CodeWithArjun

 To check if docker is running, type in the terminal